ExchangeCalendar/exchangecalendar/README.md

 This extension was developed by its original author (Michel Verbraak) for Exchange 2007, 2010 and 2013.

-Now, ExchangeCalendar community try to keep this extension working, but can't provide any guarantee on which versions are supported.
+The ExchangeCalendar community is now maintaining this extension.
+Support is best effort and cannot be guaranteed.
+Contributions are welcome.

 ## Contributing